All Episodes

 Well, I can tell you what I think.

-I understand and am not an earth scientist.
+I understand am not an earth scientist.

 I don't have any type of degree in geology or a related field.

-Indeed, it does seem to be true that there has been an increasingly large number of earthquakes
+Indeed, it does seem to be true that there has been an increasingly large number of earthquakes around the planet in recent years.

-Gordon Michael Scalion may well be right.
+And Gordon Michael Scallion may well be right.

 I don't know.

-I guess the proof will be in the pudding and we'll all stand by and if it goes by one day
+I guess the proof will be in the pudding, and we'll all stand by, and if it goes dying one day in a big way, we'll say, uh-huh.

-Yeah, that's right, but the proof would be in the rubble.
+But the proof would be in the rubble.

 No doubt.

-I guarantee you I'm not going to make a move to Southern California any time soon.
+I guarantee you, I'm not going to make a move to Southern California anytime soon.

 Underground bases and tunnels.